-- Unscrew the nut and remove the rotor bowl. - Prise carefully to detach the strainer from the bottom plate.
+- Unscrew the nut and remove the rotor bowl. - Prize carefully to detach the strainer from the bottom plate.

 - Scrape off the deposits from the inside of the rotor bowl.
-If there are no deposits, this indicates that the cleaner is not working properly. - If the deposits are thicker than 20 mm: clean more often.
+If there are no deposits, this indicates that the cleaner is not working properly. - If the deposits are thicker than 20 mm: clean more frequently.

-- Clean all parts in diesel fuel.. - Fit the O-ring in the rotor bowl.
+- Rinse all parts in diesel fuel.

+- Fit the O-ring in the rotor bowl.
 Make sure it is not damaged.
-Change if necessary.
+Renew parts if necessary.

+- Assemble the rotor.

-- Tighten the rotor nut firmly by hand.
+- Tighten the rotor nut firmly by hand

 - Make sure that it spins easily.

+- Check that the O-ring in the bowl is undamaged.
+Renew the O-ring if hard or damaged.

-- Secure the bowl firmly, tightening the nut by hand.
+- Secure the bowl firmly, tightening the nut